 Store lotusroots wrapped in plastic bag and store in fridge.
 Consume within five days for its best taste and nutrients.

-To prepare lotusroot, cut off the joints of each section, then scrape off the thin layer of its skin with the a spoon.
-For cooking or making soup, slice the lotusroot across at about 0.5 cm thickness.
+To prepare lotusroot, cut off the joints of each section, then scrape off the thin layer of its skin with a spoon.
+For cooking or making soup, slice the lotusroot across at about ¼-inch thickness.
 For juicing, cut up the root length-wise, juice it uncooked (raw).

-As lotusroots grow in the mud, it could possibly harbor parasites.
-With certain varieties, you’ll see mud in the air canals, wash those clean and cook thoroughly to prevent poisoning.
+As lotusroots grow in the mud, their air canals could possibly harbor mud.
+Wash them clean and cook thoroughly to prevent poisoning.
 For making juice, choose the variety that has no mud inside the air canals.
 How would you know when you buy them?
-You probably won’t know, but by experience you will soon know which ones to get.
+You probably won’t know when you first buy them, but by experience you will soon know which ones to get.